urbanhedgerow/WP-Breaking-News-Mail/README.txt

 * plaintext excerpt
 * HTML excerpt

 You can edit the email templates.
 The messages in the public form for subscriptions are being shown with ajax

+Based on Subscribe2: http://subscribe2.wordpress.com/ from Matthew Robinson

 == Installation ==
 1. Log in to your WordPress blog and visit Plugins->Add New.